 - Admire the temple of Demeter: The remains of the Temple of Demeter are incredibly fascinating.
 The origins date back to 480 and 470 BCE, and it has a long and rich history.

-- Explore the picturesque villages of Apeiranthos, Halki, Filoti: Naxos is home to a number of gorgeous towns and villages.
-Make sure to visit Apeiranthos which is often regarded as the crown jewel of Naxos.
+- Explore the picturesque villages of Apeiranthos, Halki, and Filoti: Naxos is home to a number of gorgeous towns and villages.
+Make sure to visit Apeiranthos, which is often regarded as the crown jewel of Naxos.
 Halki is also stunning, particularly around the harbor.
 Another brilliant village is Filoti, which has a wonderful atmosphere.

 - Make a boat trip to Koufonisia: Koufonisil consists of two small islets in the Cyclades of Greece, and they are absolutely astonishing.
 It is well worth taking a boat trip to Koufonisial, as it is incredibly scenic and peaceful.

 You might be interested in: The best things to Do in Naxos and my 3-day Naxos itinerary.

 Saint George Hotel: Situated just a stone’s throw away from the sandy beach of Agios Georgios Bay, the Saint George Hotel in the main town of Naxos is the perfect place to stay for beach lovers.
 Click here for more information and to book your stay.